harshshah99/harshshah99.github.io/_pages/about.md

 I am a final year undergraduate student at BITS Pilani pursuing a dual degree in MSc.
 Economics and B.E.
 Electrical and Electronics Engineering.
 I am interested in Deep Learning, Natural Language Prcoessing, Information Retrieval and Recommender Systems.

-Currently, I am working as a Research Intern at Philips Innovation Campus where I am applying Machine Learning based methods to solve problems in the HealthTech industry.
+Currently, I am working as a Research Intern at Philips Innovation Campus where I am applying Machine Learning based methods to solve problems in the HealthTech domain.